Customize and Install a Form

 Installing a form

-First, enter the domain of the site(s) that will hold your live form, and then click the plus (+) icon.
-Yes, I know this seems like an extra step (well, because it is), but it's a needed security feature that helps us hold off those dastardly spammers.
+First, enter the domain of the site(s) where your live form will be hosted, then click the plus (+) icon.
+Yes, it may seem like an extra step, but it’s a necessary security feature that helps prevent unwanted spam submissions.

-You must have at least one Allowed domain to publish a form.
-After you publish a form, do not delete the Allowed domain(s).
-If the Allowed domain field is empty, tinyEmail automatically disables the live form.
+You must have at least one Allowed Domain to publish a form.
+Once the form is published, do not delete the Allowed Domain(s).
+If the Allowed Domain field is left empty, TinyEmail will automatically disable the live form.

 Copy code